This information is occasionally updated and can be found at www.nada.kth.se/~karlm/softeng_proj.html

-The practical work for the course will consist of group project work to carry out a substantial design, implementation and test of a "large" system according to principles studied in the course.
+The practical work for the course will consist of group project work to carry out a substantial design of a "large" system according to principles studied in the course.
 For those students continuing on to study the Project course, (normally everyone) this work will serve as the base for carrying out the actual implementation phase.
 There will NOT be any programming as part of this coursework itself.

 The main aim of the project work is to put into practise a traditional waterfall model of software development.
 This means that (with the possible exception of graphical user interface components, for which an evolutionary approach may be taken) analysis and design take place before implementation.

 As a planning and documentation standard, we will use the ESA standard PSS 05.
 A copy of this is given in the kursbunt, and it will be discussed in class.
 Every student must read this document carefully.